• Skip to primary navigation

 Instructions

-2. Grease and flour a 9-inch spring-form pan.
+• Grease and flour a 9-inch springform pan.
 Set aside.

-3. In a medium bowl, whisk together the all-purpose flour, baking powder, baking soda, kosher salt, ground cinnamon, all spice, ground ginger, ground nutmeg and pinch of ground cloves.
+• In a large bowl, whisk together the all-purpose flour, baking powder, baking soda, kosher salt, ground cinnamon, allspice, ground ginger, ground nutmeg and pinch of ground cloves.
 Set aside.

-4. In a bowl of a stand mixer, beat the softened butter, granulated sugar, brown sugar and vanilla until light and fluffy.
+• In a stand mixer bowl with the paddle attachment, beat the softened butter, granulated sugar, brown sugar and vanilla until light and fluffy, on medium-high speed.

-7. Pour half the batter into the greased cake pan, level and smooth the batter with an offset spatula.
+• Pour half the batter into the greased cake pan, level and smooth the batter with an offset or rubber spatula.

-10. Bake for 50 to 55 minutes, or until deep golden brown and a toothpick inserted in center comes out clean.
+• Bake for 50 to 55 minutes until deep golden brown and a toothpick inserted in the center comes out clean.

-11. Allow the cake to cool in the pan on a wire rack for 15 minutes, then carefully remove the sides of the spring-form pan.
+• Allow the cake to cool in the pan on a wire rack for 15 minutes, then carefully remove the sides of the springform pan.

-12. Dust lightly with powdered sugar if desired.
+• Dust the top of the cake lightly with powdered sugar if desired.

 Easy Homemade Pear Cake